amrmhassan/smart-wallet/time line.md

-make the transactions page (pageview so that the user can scroll between income, outcome, all) make the quick action page (pageview so that the user can scroll between income, outcome, all) and change the title(all, income, outcome ) after scrolling finishes
+make the transactions page (pageview so that the user can scroll between income, outcome, all) make the quick action page (pageview so that the user can scroll between income, outcome, all) and change the title(all, income, outcome ) after scrolling finishes add a property to profiles, transactions, quick actions called index -- this property will be used to arrange them later
+-- for the quick actions it will  be used to arrange them in the favourite status( home screen ) -- for the profiles it will be used to arrange them after activating them -- when activating a profile it's index property will be greater than the whole profiles in the list -- when fetching them arrange them according to the index -- control this ability from the settings to let the user decide how to arrange them -- for the quick actions allow the user to drag and rearrange them in the favorites(home screen) with the recordable list allow the user to open a profile even if it is still empty -- or show a dialog to delete empty profile when clicking  it's card if it is empty instead of opening it